-5. It is further clarified that if the order of this Appellate Tribunal dated order of liquidation dated 8th May, 2019 passed by the Adjudicating
+5. It is further clarified that if the order of this Appellate Tribunal dated 28th August, 2019 passed in terms of Section 12A is not given effect within a period of 30 days from the date of this order, in such case the order of this Appellate Tribunal dated 28th August, 2019 shall stand recalled and the order of liquidation dated 8th May, 2019 passed by the Adjudicating Authority shall stand restored.